Political Science and Policy Studies

 Political science and policy studies materials relevant to the teaching and research conducted at Yale University are selected according to the following guidelines.
 Subjects excluded or collected selectively include international relations (described in the Collection Development Statement for International Relations), public health (collected by the Medical Library), and public administration (for which there is not great demand among Yale patrons).

-- Academic and trade press monographs are acquired in print or electronic formats.
+- Scholarly monographs (print and online) Academic and trade press monographs are acquired in print or electronic formats.

-- Online-only journals are preferred; print subscriptions are initiated or continued when an online edition is not available, not stable, or not adequate.
+- Scholarly journals (online preferred) Online-only journals are preferred; print subscriptions are initiated or continued when an online edition is not available, not stable, or not adequate.

-- Yale Library has a strong historical collection of working papers supporting political science and policy studies.
+- Yale Library has a strong historical collection of working papers supporting international relations.
 Currently, access to the majority of working papers is provided online only.
+Working Papers (online preferred)

-- Electronic reference materials, including indexing and abstracting databases, statistical publications and databases, news resources, yearbooks, and encyclopedias, are almost always preferred to their print counterparts.
+- Electronic Reference materials (online preferred), including indexing and abstracting databases, statistical publications and databases, news resources, yearbooks, and encyclopedias, are almost always preferred to their print counterparts.